Marko Attila Hoare: Early life and education

-Hoare is the son of the British translator Quintin Hoare and the Croatian journalist and historian Branka Magaš.
+Hoare is the son of the British translator Quintin Hoare and the Croatian journalist Branka Magaš.

 Hoare has been studying the history of the former Yugoslavia since 1993.
 In the summer of 1995, he acted as translator for the humanitarian aid convoy to the Bosnian town of Tuzla, organised by Workers' Aid for Bosnia, a movement of solidarity in support of the Bosnian people.
 His degrees in History are a BA (1994; later converted to an MA) from the University of Cambridge and a MPhil (1997) and PhD from Yale University (2000).

-Between 1997 and 1998 Hoare lived and worked in Sarajevo, Bosnia and Hercegovina, and from 1998 to 2001, he lived and worked in Belgrade, Serbia.
+According to Hoare, between 1997 and 1998 he lived and worked in Sarajevo, Bosnia and Herzegovina.
+From 1998 to 2001, he lived in Belgrade, Serbia.

 Career

 He was resident in Serbia during the Kosovo War of 1999.
 He later worked at the International Criminal Tribunal for the former Yugoslavia.
 Hoare was a research assistant at the Bosnian Institute in London (founded by his father Quintin), a British Academy Postdoctoral Research Fellow, a research fellow of the History Faculty of the University of Cambridge, and a Reader at Kingston University in London.
 He has been an associate professor at the Sarajevo School of Science and Technology since 2017.

-He was European Neighbourhood Section Director for the Henry Jackson Society (HJS).
-In 2012, he resigned from the HJS, saying it had become "an abrasively right-wing forum with an anti-Muslim tinge", and over significant differences with associate director Douglas Murray.
+He was Greater Europe Section Co-director and then European Neighbourhood Section Director for the Henry Jackson Society (HJS) from the institute's foundation in 2005.
+In 2012, he resigned from the HJS, saying it had become "an abrasively right-wing forum with an anti-Muslim tinge", and over his opposition to associate director Douglas Murray's views.

 Hoare was also an advisory editor of Democratiya, and he is a member of the editorial board of Spirit of Bosnia, an international, interdisciplinary, bilingual, online journal.
-His blog, "Greater Surbiton", publishes his commentary and analysis, particularly on South East Europe.
-He is a signatory of the Euston Manifesto, and was formerly connected with the British website Harry's Place.
+His blog, "Greater Surbiton", describes itself as devoted to commentary and analysis, with a particular focus on South East Europe.
+He is a signatory of the Euston Manifesto.
 He has written for Left Foot Forward website, Prospect and Standpoint magazines, and The Guardian newspaper.

-In criticising the position of the Conservative London Mayor Boris Johnson, Hoare has argued in favour of arming the opponents of Bashar al-Assad in Syria.
+In 2013, Hoare criticised the position of then Conservative London Mayor Boris Johnson, arguing in favour of arming the opponents of Bashar al-Assad in Syria.

 ICTY engagements

-Marko went to serve as a research officer and war crimes investigator at the International Criminal Tribunal for the former Yugoslavia.
-He was also expert witness for the court there.
-He participated in drafting of the indictment against Slobodan Milošević.
+Hoare served as a research officer and war crimes investigator at the International Criminal Tribunal for the former Yugoslavia.
+He was also an expert witness for the court there.
+He participated in the drafting of the indictment against Slobodan Milošević.